hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 2. How many species are in the `penguins` dataset?
 What islands were the data collected for?
 (Note: the `unique()` function might help)

-3. Create a new data frame that has columns for species, island and flipper length, but just for the Dream island.
+3. Use indexing to create a new data frame that has only 3 columns: species, island and flipper length columns, and subset all rows for just the ‘Dream’ island.

-4. What is the average flipper length for the Adelie species on Dream island?
+4. Use indexing and the `mean()` function to find the average flipper length for the *Adelie* species on Dream island.
 (Note: explore the `mean()` function and how to deal with NA values).

 ### 6.4 The `dplyr` package